 Caffeine and Type 1 Diabetes

-Have you ever noticed a difference in your blood sugar after drinking a big cup of coffee or tea?
-According to the Mayo Clinic, caffeine can indeed have an affect on your blood glucose levels causing lower or higher fluctuations, so limited consumption is recommended for better control.
+Have you ever noticed a difference in your blood sugar after drinking a cup of caffeinated coffee or tea?
+According to the Mayo Clinic, caffeine can indeed have an affect on your blood sugar levels causing lower or higher fluctuations.
+Being mindful of how much caffeine you consume will make blood sugar management easier.

-Let’s explore some variables that could contribute to the shift in BG levels in relation to caffeine consumption.
+Let’s explore some variables that could contribute to the shift in blood glucose (BG) levels in relation to caffeine consumption.

 Lack of sleep